tommyettinger/SquidSetup/README.md

         these differences and make things like random seeds act the same on all platforms, but it takes work.
 Mostly, you need to be careful with the `long` and `int` number types, and relates to `int` not overflowing as it would on desktop, and `long` not being visible to reflection.
 See [this small guide to GWT](GWT.md) for more.
-        - SquidSetup uses GWT 2.9.0 via [a custom backend](https://github.com/tommyettinger/gdx-backends), which enables using Java 11 features, such as `var`, but not JDK 11 library code.
+        - SquidSetup for release 3.0.3 uses GWT 2.9.0 via [a custom backend](https://github.com/tommyettinger/gdx-backends),
+          which enables using Java 11 features, such as `var`, but not JDK 11 library code.
 The backend is closely related to the libGDX version used, but SquidLib currently is only tested with libGDX 1.9.12.
+The JitPack release does not use GWT 2.9.0 or the custom backend, and uses libGDX 1.9.13's default of GWT 2.8.2.
     - If the "Templates" tab has "SquidLib Basic" checked, then dependencies will be added for `squidlib-util` and `squidlib`.
 If that template isn't checked, no dependencies will be added beyond libGDX.
 It is recommended that you use the SquidLib Basic template